He would not leave his mother behind.

 “Are you Drefan?”
 Agon asked the one in front, a blond youth with a cheerful face and pale cheeks flushed red.

-“No, I am Céogan,” said the young man.
+“No, I am Céogan,” he replied.
 He was not much older than the first who had greeted them.
 “I come from Fritha.
-We’re pretty new to the Guar. ..
+We’re pretty new to the Guar…”

-“I am Drefan,” said the other cutting off his companion.
-“I am the eldest here; I am Captain now.”
+“I am Drefan,” interjected the other cutting off his companion.
+“I am the eldest here.
+I am Captain now.”
 He paused, and added defensively, “since this morning.”